yousefelassal/quote-cron/README.md

 > To make no mistakes is not in the power of man; but from their errors and mistakes the wise and good learn wisdom for the future.

 > Imagination disposes of everything; it creates beauty, justice, and happiness, which are everything in this world.

+> All action results from thought, so it is thoughts that matter.